knennigtri/aem-target-launch-property/README.md

 > Note Adobe Experience Platform **Launch** has been rebranded to Adobe Experience Platform **Tags**.
 These terms may be used interchangably throughout this documentation.

+Along with the completed API collection, you can checkout  [requests-and-tips.md](requests-and-tips.md) to learn more about each of the requests and their caveats.

 ## Prerequisites